Holographic Phase Transitions in (2+1)-dimensional black hole spacetimes in NMG: The phase transition and the critical electric field

 \section{The phase transition and the critical electric field}

 In this section we obtain an approximate expression for the dual operators $\langle\mathcal{O}_{1}\rangle$ and $\langle\mathcal{O}_{2}\rangle$ in terms of the asymptotic behavior of the solutions for the fields $\Psi$ and $\phi$ following the standard AdS/CFT correspondence \cite{3Hs} \cite{kanno}.
-In summary the process consists in finding the leading order solutions in the region near the black hole event horizon $u=1$ and in the spatial infinity $u=0$, then match the two sets of solutions at an intermediate radius $u=u_{0}$.
+In summary the process consists in finding the leading order solutions in the region near the black hole event horizon $u=1$ and in the spatial infinity $u=0$, then match the two sets of solutions at an intermediate radius $u=u_{0}$ requiring continuity of the functions $\Psi$ and $\phi$.
+The validity of these approximations and matching conditions are discussed in \cite{Kim:2013oba}.

 The result is an approximate expression for the phase transition and consequently the critical value of the order parameter which controls the charged scalar field condensation.
 Therefore, we will be able to see explicitly the condensate dependence on the Lifshitz exponent $z$.